SikesK/SikesK/README.md

 I’m really interested in the human mind and intelligence, especially as it relates to artificial intelligence, machine learning, and robotics.
 Currently, I am conducting research related to automated planning and value alignment.

 During my graduate studies, I’ve also contributed to research projects related to:
-* :brain: Using fMRI data to enhance artificial neural network robustness
+* :brain:: Using fMRI data to enhance artificial neural network robustness
-* :pencil2: Tracking gesture, gaze, joint attention, etc. to improve student collaborative learning
+* :pencil2:: Tracking gesture, gaze, joint attention, etc. to improve student collaborative learning
 * 🐝: Designing a POMDP-based intelligent tutoring system to teach bee classification
 * 🤖: Better aligning human-robot final goal states using environment design and the novel GSD metric
 * 📋: Improving the SQL generation capabilities of LLM’s using an agentic approach